Complete the steps below to register for the programme.

-A complete online application consist of the following documents:
+A complete online application consists of the following documents:

 After the deadline of 1 April, your application will be evaluated by our admissions committee.
-Only those applicants who fulfil the entry requirements and are therefore eligible to the masters programme International and Transnational Criminal Law, will be presented to the Selection Committee.
+Only those applicants who fulfil the entry requirements and are therefore eligible to the Master's programme International and Transnational Criminal Law will be presented to the Selection Committee.
 Qualified candidates may be invited for an interview with the members of the Committee.
 The Committee will then decide on admission.
-You will be notified about the decision by email before 1 of June.
+You will be notified about the decision by email before the 1st of June.

 If you get selected for this programme, the university will send you a letter of acceptance by email.
 We request that you accept or decline within ten working days.